 The main management guidelines provide for organic growth in Italy and the consolidation of the Company’s presence in Europe, with the objective of improving supply security, flexibility and the quality of service of the entire gas system.

-Snam confirms a major investment plan, of around EUR 5.2 billion in the period 2017-2021, of which EUR 1.0 billion realised in 2017, to support Italian infrastructure development and its interconnection with European infrastructure, strengthening the security, flexibility and liquidity of the entire gas system.
-The Plan provides for the enhancement of the transportation network, also allowing for the completion of additional reverse flow capacity towards other European countries, and accepting new gas flows from the Caspian region through the TAP gas pipeline.
-The priorities of the investment plan for the business segment are:
+Snam confirms a significant investment plan, of around €5.7 billion in the period 2018-2022, of which EUR 0.9 billion has been invested 2018, to support the development of Italian infrastructure and its European interconnections with Europe ones, strengthening the security, flexibility and liquidity of the entire gas system.
+The Plan facilitiates the strengthening of the transportation network, aiding the completion of the creation of additional reverse flow capacity towards other European countries, and opening new flows from the Caspian region through the TAP gas pipeline.

 In particular, investments in the transportation business are aimed at increasing flexibility and security of the transportation system in Italy; increasing interconnection between infrastructure and greater flexibility of gas flows in Europe; ongoing improvements to the quality of the service; additional emissions reduction initiatives.

 Throughout the plan, Snam will increase its focus on the development of new businesses, such as biomethane and also the development of alternative uses of gas for transporting goods and people.
 This will be undertaken while committing to building natural gas-fuelled vehicle fuelling stations, with a view to boosting the number of current methane service stations, to improve service quality and guarantee a more balanced geographical distribution of the stations.
 Snam’s strategic plans also aim to accelerate growth in the energy efficiency sector.